A Witches Ritual: Mullein Torches

 Mullein, a biennial plant, follows a remarkable two-year growth cycle from germination to flowering and seed production.
 During its initial year, the plant forms a low-lying cluster of velvety, tender leaves known as a basal rosette.
 These leaves, renowned for their expectorant properties, are often incorporated into smoking blends as a bulking agent.
 In the subsequent year, Mullein reemerges in early spring, once again assuming the form of a rosette.
 However, it swiftly shoots up a towering flowering stem that blossoms from June to September.
 As the plant nears the end of its life cycle, Mullein proudly stands tall, leaving behind a dried stalk.
 This very stalk is precisely what we require for our project!
 For more in depth information on Mullein head to the herbarium section of the website.

-How to make Mullein Tapers
+How to make Mullein Torches

 Additional Notes: